College student and child high-fiving in a classroom

 Padmaja Charya

-Hi.
-I’m Padmaja, and I am a doctoral student at West Chester University.
-Through REACH, I am studying the neurophysiological and psychological impact of music and dance activities on preschool children who have experienced trauma and economic hardship.
-This area of research is particularly meaningful for me, as music and dance have had such a powerful, healing impact throughout my own life.
+Padmaja Charya is a doctoral student at West Chester University where she works with the ECCEL and REACH labs.
+Through REACH, she is studying the neurophysiological and psychological impact of music and dance activities on preschool children who have experienced trauma and economic hardship.
+This area of research is particularly meaningful for her, as music and dance have had a powerful, healing impact on her own life.

-Prior to the PsyD program, I received my B.S. in Psychology from Drexel University and an M.S. in Clinical Health Psychology from Philadelphia College of Osteopathic Medicine.
-Since then, I have worked as a licensed mental health clinician for children and adults in the Delaware / Pennsylvania area as well as refugees from across the globe.
-Being a part of REACH and ECCEL has been such a pleasure, and I look forward to what the future will bring.
+Prior to the PsyD program, Padmaja received her B.S. in Psychology from Drexel University and an M.S. in Clinical Health Psychology from Philadelphia College of Osteopathic Medicine.
+Since then, she has worked as a licensed mental health clinician for children and adults in Delaware and Pennsylvania.

 Cassie Gallo

-Cassandra Gallo graduated from West Chester University in 2022 with a BS in Psychology with minors in Contemplative Studies and Health Sciences.
-Cassie is currently in her first year at West Chester University working toward a MS in Clinical Mental Health Counseling.
+Cassandra Gallo graduated from West Chester University (WCU) in 2022 with a BS in Psychology with minors in Contemplative Studies and Health Sciences.
+Cassie is currently working toward a MS in Clinical Mental Health Counseling at WCU.
 As an undergraduate, she spent two semesters in the ECCEL program.
 Post-graduation, Cassie became Lead Researcher at Settlement Music School, the Philadelphia Head Start location.
 Her responsibilities include scheduling, training students in administration of assessments, collecting cortisol samples, data entry, and video coding.
 She is also involved in Play on Philly data collection and data entry.
 Cassie is passionate about child psychology and plans to focus her career on working with children.

 Izabell Hearst